johnkioko/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Basic Webpack Setup
+# To-Do list App

-> This is a basic webpack setup project demo.
+> This is a To-do list project bundled with webpack.

 ## Built With